cb0806151/pennyauctionv2/README.md

 - fix decimal value trim error

 display a popup message when an input is invalid
-how to get the program to receive messages in parallel?
+get rid of the 'don't bid' button
+integrate the algorand network
+record the video explanation
 <br><br>

 ## Edgecases: